 - 1/4 teaspoon of dried and crumbled epazote leaves (see notes above)

-2. Once the chickpeas are a bit caramelised (or begin slightly brown) they are ready.
+- Once the chickpeas are a bit caramelized (or begin slightly brown) they are ready.
 Remove from heat and allow to cool slightly before serving.
-Serve as a spicy snack or on top of salads or your favourite foods.
+Serve as a spicy snack or on top of salads or your favorite foods.

 (The one can serves one person as a snack or two as a topping.
 You can easily double or triple the all of the ingredients (except the epazote) according to your need. )